krgross/bma590-course-notes/docs/04-SmoothRegression.md

 <img src="04-SmoothRegression_files/figure-html/unnamed-chunk-10-1.png" width="672" />

-We see that this particular fit is not flexible enough to capture the trend in luminescence at low depth.
+We see that this particular fit is not flexible enough to capture the trend in luminescence at shallow depth.

 Let's take a look at the information produced by a call to `summary`: